Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Schwinger-Dyson Equations: the Vortex Quantum Mechanics Perspective

 Additionally, there is fundamental and antifundamental chiral matter which manifests itself as additional ``teeth" in the 1d quiver.
 The precise determination of such matter requires specifying the gauge group $G=\prod_{a=1}^n U(N^{(a)})$ and flavor group $G_F=\prod_{a=1}^n U(N_F^{(a)})$ of the 3d bulk theory.
 We denote this flavor symmetry by $\widehat{G}_F$.
 When the rank of $G_F$ is large enough, fully Higgsing the 3d quiver theory is always possible, for any $ADE$ Lie algebra.
 The resulting 1d theory is then a generic handsaw quiver variety \cite{Nakajima:2011yq}, with 1d chiral matter on all $n$ nodes.
-Namely, on the $a$-th node, there are $P^{(a)}$ chirals in the representation $(k^{(a)},\overline{P^{(a)}})$ of $U(k^{(a)})\times U(P^{(a)})$, and $Q^{(a)}$ chirals in the representation $(\overline{k^{(a)}},Q^{(a)})$ of $U(k^{(a)})\times U(Q^{(a)})$.
-As we reviewed in the previous section, the R-symmetry group of $T^{1d}_{pure}$ is $SU(2)_C\times U(1)_H$, and the R-charge assignment of the various fields is constrained by the superpotential, readable from the ``closed loops" in the quiver diagram.